My name is Sarah and I'm so glad you're here!

 Something I implemented last year is also adding notes a week or two in advance of those birthdays and anniversaries to send cards or pick up a gift, depending on my particular relationship with the person or couple.
 Sending people cards, in particular, is one of my favorite things and it frees up so much brain space to make little notes like that before the year even starts.

 After I’ve marked off all the birthdays and anniversaries, the next step is travel and vacation.

-Because travel and vacation time typically spans multiple days, I like to mark off those dates using thin washi tape.
-I use a sharpie pen to write the location of the trip or the particular event on the washi tape itself and color code the tape based on whether it’s related to business stuff, a church trip, or a personal vacation.
+Because travel and vacation time typically spans multiple days, I like to mark off those dates using Happy Stripe Washi Tape from the Simplified shop.
+I use my favorite pens — Pilot G2-05s — to write the location of the trip or the particular event on the washi tape itself and color code the tape based on whether it’s related to business stuff, a church trip, or a personal vacation.

 One of the great things about washi tape is that it’s easily repositionable.
 That means you can mark off tentative dates for vacations you’d like to have or just time off you’d like to take and if those get rescheduled or aren’t able to happen, it’s super easy to remove them from the calendar without doing any damage!

 Before we jump into the breakdown of what I do for my monthly views and my daily views, let’s talk color coding, because that has a big impact on my system!!

 There are obviously a lot of different ways to color code and I’m actually going to share with you two different ideas — how I used to color code and how I color code now.

 For the first three years I used a Simplified Planner — 2015, 2016 + 2017 — I color coded with pens.